rfkinline/BTC-Dashboard/README.md

 ```

 ## To stop the program
 To stop the program, click on the Bitcoin logo.

+## Errors
+Error messages will appear in red below Lightning Capacity and above Last update time. <br>
+The associated indicators will still show the previous values but turn red letting you know that those indicators have been potentially affected by the error and may not be up to date. <br>
+The associated indicators will turn back to normal colors when the error clears and connection to the associated data source is restored. <br>
+The program will keep running and attempt to reestablish connection at least once every 5 minutes depending on the free API limits.